CrazyRedMachine/UltimatePopnController/README.md

 # Supported devices and requirements

 This code was designed for Arduino Due.
-It will compile for Leonardo as well but some features are stripped due to lack of gpio (only 11 buttons and 9 lights, no keypad).
-The HID descriptor is updated accordingly depending on the selected target board.
+It will compile for Leonardo as well but some features are stripped due to lack of gpio (only 11 buttons and 9 lights, no keypad, lower polling rate).
+Code is updated automatically depending on the selected target board, no changes are needed.

 The controller code requires the Bounce2 library by Thomas O Fredericks.
 It can be installed from the Arduino IDE Library manager.